dig-team/hanna-benchmark-asg/README.md

 - [nlp-williams](https://github.com/inmoonlight/nlp-williams/) (Moon et al., 2019)

 ### Funding
-This work was granted access to the HPC resources of IDRIS under the allocation 2022-101838 made by GENCI.
+This work was granted access to the HPC resources of IDRIS under the allocation 2022-101838 made by GENCI and was partially funded by the grant ANR-20-CHIA-0012-01 (“NoRDF”).

 Cyril, Fabian and Chloé are members of the [NoRDF project](https://nordf.telecom-paris.fr/en/).